-Speaking of local restaurants, Oak Park houses an array for cuisines from Latin fusion to Italian.
+Speaking of local restaurants, Oak Park boasts an array of cuisines.
 Kick off the day with fresh squeezed orange juice, a signature breakfast sandwich and buttermilk pancakes at Delia’s Kitchen.
 From there you can venture on to enjoy a culinary journey through Central and South America at Maya Del Sol or feast on fresh baguettes at Léa French Street Food.
 Once dinner rolls around, take a trip to Italy with made-from-scratch dishes at La Notte Ristorante Italiano.

 It’s easy to shop local in this lovely town, where you can find an assortment of boutiques and small businesses.
 For instance, stop into Careful Peach Boutique for jewelry, home decor and thoughtful gifts.
 Or trot on over to Ten Thousand Villages for fair trade items from accessories to coffee.